MowMdown/aroma-kernel-build-tools/README.md

 and store anything you wish to send to the system after mounting.

 Also if you wish to use a prebuild boot.img just add it to the root of the LOCAL_BUILD_DIR and it will use that to inject the zImage into it.

+AromaKernelBuild.sh does not use the kernel directory or its contents, please refer to the tools directory for aroma kernel tools